gaurav-ml1/fastapi-elasticsearch-docker/README.md

 # FastAPI with elasticsearch on docker container

-This repo contains how we can use fastapi with docker and connection with elasticsearch.
+This repo contains how we can use fastapi with docker and connected with elasticsearch(As a database).

 **Tech stack:**